camille-hooroo/sketch-plugins/README.md

 # sketch-plugins
 A library of plugins I use in my sketch workflow.

+## How to use
+Clone this repository in your **Sketch Plugins Folder** `/Users/yourname/Library/Application\ Support/com.bohemiancoding.sketch3/Plugins`

 # List of plugins